HIGHLIGHTS

 The Honor 400, much like the Honor 200, features a flat frame — but this time, the flatness extends to both the front and back.
 This design shift makes the phone resemble the Honor 300.

 One of the most striking design updates is the camera module.
 It now sports a bold, multi-angled cutout that looks heavily inspired by Huawei’s Pura series.
-What’s new, and quite welcome, is the addition of IP66 rating for dust and water resistance, a feature missing from the Honor 200.
+What’s new, and quite welcome, is the addition of the IP66 rating for dust and water resistance, a feature missing from the Honor 200.

-ALSO READ: Best Phones Under 60000 in Nepal (May 2025 Updated)
+ALSO READ: Best Phones Under 60000 in Nepal (June 2025 Updated)

 Display